alflennik/au7/README.md

 ###Additional Guides.
 Coming Soon.
 This no-cruft project includes a minimal Webpack 2 configuration and not much else.
 Want to trick it out with your favorite plugins and features?
 Check out these guides (coming soon):

-- FEB 5 Add Modular SASS
+- Add Modular SASS
-- FEB 12 Customizing App Based on Platform
+- Customizing App Based on Platform
-- TBD Build Your App with TDD
+- Build Your App with TDD
-- TBD Create a Progressive Web App
+- Create a Progressive Web App